v1.2 - June 2026

 Knowledge Areas

-From AI Governance to Knowledge & Context Management.
+From AI Governance to AI Literacy (KA13).
 Each area with activities, roles, metrics and standards.

 Roles

-Complete role model with RACI matrix, separation of duties and competency matrix for the CHRO.
+Complete role model with 20x13 RACI matrix, separation of duties and the AI Literacy Officer (Role 20).

 8